psksvp/ScalaPI/readme.md

-# ScalaPI: Interfacing with Rasberry PI hardware with Scala#
+# ScalaPI: Interfacing Rasberry PI hardware with Scala#

+TODO: write below better than this.

-I hate snake, but I like Scala and want to use this for my Robotic boat.
+I hate snake which is commonly used on the PI, but I like Scala and want to use this for my Robotic boat.
 Bah bah bah ... if you are a scala programmer, the example code below will make more sense than bah bah bah

 currently it requires pi4j (https://github.com/Pi4J/pi4j) for i2c, but I will eventually remove, becasue of incompatible license.